maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

             - Working with Compositional components (aka component re-usability)
             - Parent Child Relationships
       2. Hooks
+         - The Hook cannot be called / declared inside function
+         - It can be declared and called at functional component level or in the custom hook
          1. State
             - useState(initState, callback-To-Mutate-The-state)
             - function useState<T>(initialState: T | (() => T)): [T, Dispatch<SetStateAction<T>>];